jvalverr/Geo-LPsource/README.rst

 References
 ==========

 ..
 [1] Valverde-Rebaza J., Roche M., Poncelet P. and Lopes A.: Exploiting Social and Mobility Patterns for Friendship Prediction in Location-Based Social Networks.
-In The 23rd International Conference on Pattern Recognition (ICPR 2016).
-To be published.
+In The 23rd International Conference on Pattern Recognition (ICPR), 2016, pp. 2526-2531.

+..
+[2] Valverde-Rebaza J., Roche M., Poncelet P. and Lopes A.: The role of location and social strength for friendship prediction in location-based social networks.
+Information Processing and Management, vol. 54, 2018, pp. 475–489.